 It typically takes about 1 to 2 weeks for a child to get used to not having a pacifier.
 During this time, it’s important to be consistent and provide comfort in other ways, such as introducing a comforting stuffed animal or implementing a soothing bedtime routine.

 The pacifier provides hours of soothing and sucking comfort for your baby.
 But there comes a point in your baby’s life when it must go.
 When should your little one lose the pacifier?
 And what’s the best way to do so?

 It’s best to wean your child off the pacifier by the age of two.
 That way your child won’t suffer any long-term damage to their teeth.
-After the age of two, problems including slanting teeth can begin to occur.
-Further studies suggest a child might be less likely to practice making sounds and words when they have a pacifier in their mouth, plus the act of sucking on the soother might cause the tongue and lip muscles to develop abnormally.
+After the age of two, problems such as slanting teeth can begin to occur.
+Further studies suggest that using a pacifier for too long can impact your child’s tooth and mouth health.
+Experts recommend taking pacifiers away between 2 and 4 years old as they can be a great tool for comforting your child, even into their toddler and preschool years.
+The act of sucking on the soother might cause the tongue and lip muscles to develop abnormally, and a child might be less likely to practice making sounds and words when they have a pacifier in their mouth.

 What are the methods used for weaning your child off the pacifier?